 Individual Psychotherapy sessions £65 (invoiced at the end of each month)

 In the case of genuine financial difficulty, fees can be negotiated within reasonable limits.

-My face-to-face assessment consists of 3 sessions:
+With children/adolescents, (up to 18) the assessment usually consists of 3 sessions:

 3) I meet with the young person on their own, allowing them the opportunity to play, talk, ask questions and explore their own experience of being in the therapy room.

 Following the assessment, verbal feedback to parents is offered as an additional session, charged at £65.